 Turns out I’m not alone: lunch food is the #1 waste produced by schools each year.
 If only an insulated lunchbox like OmieBox existed when I was a kid, she could have sent the healthy food I’d actually eat.
 And it’d still be warm at lunchtime!
 Dishes like these chicken pesto zucchini noodles, healthy turkey and veggie chili, or even cauliflower macaroni and cheese.
 (See my OmieBox weekly healthy lunch menu below).

 Good news for you: OmieBox finally exists!
-And you can head over to Kickstarter to pre-order one, or two, or four hundred RIGHT NOW!!
 Not sure yet what makes it the coolest lunchbox in all the land?
 The fact that my husband built it isn’t enough?
 Keep reading…

 We spent an hour in the lunchbox aisle of Tokyu Hands while on our honeymoon.
 You know, normal couple activities.
 By proxy, I now know quite a bit about the current lunchbox market.